Kids News and Reviews

 Children's AuthorStory

-KiDS HERO BOOK SERIES
+THE KiDS HERO BOOK SERIES BY DR. SUSAN HUNT

 Kids experience anxiety and worries just like the rest of us.
 As a clinical psychologist, I’m excited to have created a book series that gives children the tools required to help them build resilience through the story characters and practical strategies and exercises.
 This can all be done in ways that speak directly to them, in their own language, through the story characters and practical exercises that I’ve created in my Kids Hero Book Series.